numbas/editor-docs/source/tutorials/write-question.rst

 Now that we have two parts, it doesn’t make sense to ask for the answer to the first part in the question statement, so remove the text from the *Statement* and put it back in the first part’s *Prompt*.

 .. image:: screenshots/question/9.png
+    :alt: The part prompt editor, containing the text "What is 3+5?"

 Now, for the second part’s *Prompt*, enter: